"This was our thing. An needs and I give. An wants and I give. And that was fine by me."

 "You're just saying that.
 You probably just let me do whatever because you are sad and I'm horny anyway so-"

 This time I was the one to snap.
-"I like you!
+"I like you too!
 Okay, is that what you wanna hear?
 There, I said it.
 You really can't believe that maybe I did this 'cause I actually wanted to?
-I always call you on your bullshit, An.
+I always call you out on your bullshit, An.
 So believe me, when you cross a line, you'll know.
 I'm half of... this."

 An frowned and looked at me.
 They bit their lip.
 "But...
 We've never- You never- It's just-... 'cause you're sad.
 Right?
 It's obvious, you've been down the whole week, I know-"

 I sighed, out of patience.
 Because I was seventeen and confused but not sorry.
-"I like you.
+Not at all.
+"I care about you.
 I don't know if it's 'like' like, but you're my best friend and I did this with you because... whatever, because it's safe, and you know I love you."